 Oh, the walking simulator genre, such a divisive niche in the vast world of video game playstyles.
-Some people laud those titles as proof that videogames, as a medium, can and should be considered as a form of art.
+Some people laud those titles as proof that video games, as a medium, can and should be considered as a form of art.
 Some others don’t even consider walking sims as video games at all, given how little they have of actual gameplay and any sort of player input and interactivity.

 I, for one, am a pretty divided person when it comes to games of this genre.
-There are some games I love, as they actually intereact with the player on a gameplay sort of way (The Stanley Parable), or they really know how to mess up with a player’s head (P.T., we’ll never forget you!).
+There are some games I love, as they actually interact with the player on a gameplay sort of level (The Stanley Parable), or they really know how to mess up with a player’s head (P.T., we’ll never forget you!).
 There are also some walking sims I truly dislike due to the fact there’s absolutely no gameplay whatsoever, you just walk (usually at a snail’s pace) from A to B to C to D to Sigma in order to receive more exposition and move on, merely as a spectator (like Everybody’s Gone to the Rapture, you can read my beloved thoughts about it here).

 But that doesn’t mean it’s all fine and dandy here.

 The game revolves around you walking through the Finch manor, a place with more nonsensical secret passages than your average Resident Evil mansion, and looking for “memories” of your older relatives, who have all died prior to the game’s start (that’s not actually a spoiler, don’t worry).
 Those memories act as the game’s “levels”, in a certain way.
 Everything is presented in a very well-detailed way, with the house and its rooms being crafted beautifully with great visuals, and with voice acting that, for the most part, works quite well.
 Surely, there are some moments with bad voice acting and inconsistent framerates and animations, but for the most part the visuals and sound design are pretty good.